HumanCellAtlas/dcp-cli/docs/data_submission_guide.md

 The hca-cli also supports directories as targets with an optional file extension arg.
 If the file extension is provided, only files matching that extension in the directory will be supported.

+The following command will upload all files in the current directory where the filename ends in `.fastq.gz`:

 ```
 hca upload files data_files_directory/ --file-extension .fastq.gz
 ```

-will upload all files in the current directory where the filename ends in `.fastq.gz`.

 A list of files present in the selected upload area can be viewed by running: